Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-02.md

 **ESLint** is a tool that "lints" your JavaScript.
 It has many options and is widely used.

-You will set up ESLint with a Style guide used by profesionals.
+You will set up ESLint with a Style guide used by professionals.

 <!-- > -->